alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

     with_items: "{{ linux_distros.keys() + bsd_distros }}"
 ```

 But dont' be too sanguine, because one couldn't say that everything works in Ansible the same way it works in Python.
-No built-in functions (yes, it means that no **map**, **filter**, and **reduce**,) no list comprehensions.
-So, you couldn't do whatever you want going the Python way only.
+No built-in functions (yes, it means that no **map**, **filter**, and **reduce**), no list comprehensions.
+So, you couldn't do whatever you want going down the Python way only.
 Jinja2 own filters and command structures still worth studying.

 ----